meker12/commerce-channels.en/help/channel-manager/overview.md

 ---
-title: About [!DNL Channel Manager]
+title: "About [!DNL Channel Manager]"
-description: Learn how to install and use [!DNL Channel Manager] to integrate Adobe Commerce and Magento Open Source stores with third-party marketplaces and create a sales channel to manage Marketplace listings, pricing, inventory, and sales seamlessly from your Commerce Admin.
+description: "Learn how to install and use [!DNL Channel Manager] to integrate Adobe Commerce and Magento Open Source stores with third-party marketplaces and create a sales channel to manage Marketplace listings, pricing, inventory, and sales seamlessly from your Commerce Admin."
 role: User
 level: Intermediate
 exl-id: 91265973-d2ad-4925-aa10-260d7e186f20